helping people, animals, and deathcare communities to embolden the threshold between this plane of existence and the mystery of death,

 We help prepare the next generation of death workers with business ethics and tools :

-Through workshops like Be the Lantern Bearer, Death Questions, and Psychedelic Integration Circle Fundamentals, we are building communities of humility, resilience, and perseverence.
+Through workshops like Be the Lantern Bearer, Death Questions, and Psychedelic Integration Circle Fundamentals, we are building communities of cultural humility, resilience, and perseverence.
 Collectives of humans who bring their own sophistication - be it clinical, cultural, or from the underground.

 Frequently Asked Questions